garricasaurus/octo-docs/git-tutor.md

  + d9ab67e...ef72f03 master -> master (forced update)
 ```

+The `--force-with-lease` flag is a safer version of `--force`: it will refuse to update a branch if the branch has been updated upstream.
-Use _amend_ and _force_ to overwrite changes in opened pull requests instead of creating new commits.
+In practical scenarios we can use _amend_ and _force_ to overwrite changes in opened pull requests instead of creating new commits.

+Let's check the rewritten history in the logs:

 ```
 git ll